shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 For example, a creature’s power total is equal to its base power plus its bonus power value, plus any terrain mods it has.

-# Creature Types

-A creature is one or more types.

-Types are descriptors used to specify what kind of creature it is, and allow players to determine which creatures are alike by the types they share.
-Although types have no meaning by themselves, some creatures may have abilities that only work with creatures of a certain type.

 # Keywords

 A creature and their abilities may have keywords in them.
 A keyword is a word that is shorthand for a phrase, sentence, or ability.